 Students must earn a performance transcript writing assessment of "validated" or "mastered" in order to graduate with a bachelor's degree.

 Study Abroad programs may satisfy a variety of History, Sociology, English and other elective requirements.
-Visit the Study Abroad Office for details.
+Visit Study Abroad for details.